 My Experience With this FileZilla Update

 In my own case, FileZilla was working fine like a charm until I decided to go new.
 I love updates!
 I love to know that I’m up to date with everything especially applications running in my computer.
 So, I updated my FileZilla to the new version 184.108.40.206.

 This update rewarded me with the FileZilla failed to retrieve directory listing error.
 When I tried to connect, I got the error; “Failed to retrieve directory listing” as you can see in the image below.

 I wasted precious time reading FileZilla’s documentation on almost everything that has to do with connection and configuration, NO SUCCESS AT ALL! 🙁

 To fix the FileZilla Failed to retrieve directory listing error, this is what I did:

-So, if you too have encountered the same problem which I think will be the reason why you’re reading this, simply reinstall or downgrade to version 18.104.22.168.
+So, if you too have encountered the same “FileZilla failed to retrieve directory listing problem, which I think is the reason why you’re reading this how-to article, simply reinstall or downgrade to version 126.96.36.199.
 During the installation, ensure you select “Add/Remove/Re-installed components” in the installation screen/dialog box as shown in the image below.
 All your previous setting will remain the same.
 They did in my case.

 See steps below.

 This update is based on John’s comment:

 “The new version of FileZilla uses FTP encryption via TLS by default now, which some sites (in my case, GoDaddy) aren’t set up to support.
 You can go into the site manager and adjust your connection details to use plain FTP and it will work.”